bghira/SimpleTuner/documentation/DOCKER.md

 ### 0. Things to keep in mind when running on windows (WSL)

-The following guide was tested in a WSL2 Distro that has the Dockerengine installed and was also contained the SimpleTuner repository.
+The following guide was tested in a WSL2 Distro that has the Dockerengine installed and  also contained the SimpleTuner repository.

 ### 1. Building the Container